PeterArriaza/GoodUncle/README.md

     <p align="center">
       <img src="assets/images/cart-screen.png" alt="Cart Screen">
       </p>

+## Troubleshooting

+- App does not load
+  - Make sure that device is connected to same wireless network as server run from command line.
+  - Try connecting device to computer with USB cable.
+  - If using an emulator, you might need to switch the "Connection type" in the expo window to "Local"
+- System requirements:
+  - Android Lollipop (5.0)
+  - iOS 10.0

 ## Areas for Improvement

-- Floating point math.
-Item and cart subtotals are shown with the `JSON.parse(...).toFixed(2)` method.
-Displayed numbers are sometimes shown without the specified precision.
 - Loading menu items asynchronously.
 Depending on internet speed or menu length, I have noticed that menu items are not displayed in the menu tab for up to a second.
   - Per React Native Docs, using the [`getItemLayout`](https://facebook.github.io/react-native/docs/flatlist.html#getitemlayout "Get Item Layout Prop") prop in the FlatList may help improve performance in rendering.
   - Performance may also improve using a production build rather than the development build.
 - User authorization persistence.
 Once app is closed, user is required to sign back into app.
 This would be accomplished by storing token in AsyncStorage as described in the [React Navigation docs](https://reactnavigation.org/docs/en/auth-flow.html "React Navigation - Auth Flow")
 - User password recovery.
 Methods are provided for this with AWS Amplify, but for simplicity this feature was omitted.
 - Form validation.
 Entering a blank form provides a "red screen error", rather than displaying the error in an Alert.
+- Floating point math.
+Item and cart subtotals are shown with the `JSON.parse(...).toFixed(2)` method.
+Displayed numbers are sometimes shown without the specified precision.
+- [Accessibility](https://facebook.github.io/react-native/docs/accessibility "React Native Accessibility Docs"). `accessibility`, `accessibilityLabel`, `accessibilityHint`, and `accessibilityRole` were not specified for any elements.
+I am overall unfamiliar with how to test for accessibility on mobile.